7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Another common acoustic guitar size that is a great choice for new players is the Concert shape.
 This is a smaller body size which, as you would expect, equates to slightly less volume and bass.

-These qualities make concert acoustics perfect for solo fingerstyle playing where the articulation of each individual note is important.
+These qualities make concert acoustics perfect for solo fingerstyle playing, where the articulation of each individual note is important.
 In addition, their smaller stature makes them ideal for smaller-framed players.

 However, as a new player, you are unlikely to notice a massive difference in sound between the two sizes.
 For that reason, I would suggest that, for now, you pick the style that is most suited to your body size.

-What Is The Best Guitar Wood?
+What Is The Best Acoustic Guitar Wood?

 Spruce is a very light-colored wood, contrasting nicely with the darker timbers usually used for the guitar’s back and sides.
 It is a great all-around wood that resonates well and has a wide dynamic range with enhanced highs and lows.
 It has become the most popular acoustic guitar top wood thanks to its excellent tonal versatility.